|

 What about class action suits?

-Answer: There's a big one here in California, with a partial settlement, so far.
-And a number of others around the country.
+Answer: There's some here in California, and a number of others around the country.
 See the index to cases.

 FAQ # 11: What about GPS-based warning devices?
 Or license plate covers, sprays, removing the front license plate, or even wearing a mask, so the camera can't get a clear photo of your plates or your face?